India's IOC says eyeing stake in Russia's Vankor Field

 By Nidhi Verma

-NEW DELHI, Nov 3 Indian Oil Corp wants to buy a stake in Rosneft's Vankor field in Russia, its chairman said on Tuesday, as the country's top refiner aims to source at least 160,000 barrels per day (bpd) oil through its own assets by 2020.
+NEW DELHI Indian Oil Corp wants to buy a stake in Rosneft's Vankor field in Russia, its chairman said on Tuesday, as the country's top refiner aims to source at least 160,000 barrels per day (bpd) oil through its own assets by 2020.

 India imports about 80 percent of its crude needs and has mandated its oil firms to acquire oil and gas assets overseas in a bid to cut an oil import bill running in billions of dollars.